sait-lab/container-basics/README.md

 5db5a74490d5
 ```

+> [!NOTE]
+> `docker kill` is an alias of `docker container kill`.

 Observe the time it takes to kill a container.

 #### `docker stop` vs. `docker kill`

+Using `docker stop` provides a more graceful way to halt a container, allowing the main process to perform cleanup tasks before terminating.
+In contrast, the `docker kill` command forcefully stops the container immediately, without waiting for any cleanup.
+The decision between using `docker stop` and `docker kill` depends on whether you want to allow the processes inside the container time to clean up before termination.

 [Difference Between docker stop and docker kill Commands | Baeldung on Ops](https://www.baeldung.com/ops/docker-stop-vs-kill)